darrellbulloch/learn-flutter-dart-to-build-ios-android-apps/flutter_course/README.md

 # flutter_course

-Shows how to add local image assets.
+Shows how to add local image assets using pubspec.yaml file.

 # Classes used